sonthonaxrk/b2c2_test/README.md

 ![History](https://gist.githubusercontent.com/sonthonaxrk/01a0428bd318e477686d21a8b3135534/raw/a658fb3a0186fd842b91f657cc4721ac7c672ed1/history.png)

 This is a reflection of the `client.history` object.
 This will be updated when you create a quote or a trade.
-It is not a singleton, and can be created many times (asyncio pubsub).
+It is not a singleton and can be created many times (asyncio pubsub).

 #### Balance